Mmiglio/BiologicalData/README.md

 python code/part1/psiblast.py
 ```

-Created models are saved in the directory `models` search output on `results`.
+Created models are saved in the directory `models` and search output on `results`.
 Parameters for this scripts are contained in the headers.

 # Part 2: Domain family characterization